a-oconnor/Leveraging-evidence-from-NMA/Rshiny/README.md

    a sample dataset for investigators to refer; when using the shiny app to calculate the sample size, please upload your dataset using the same format as sampledat.csv

-   This dataset contains 5 columns with each column means:
+   This dataset contains 5 columns that are:
    - studlab: study id
    - treat1: name of treatment 1
    - treat2: name of treatment 2